openregulatory/templates/templates/techdoc/62304/sop-integrated-software-development.md

 Validation is done as a summative usability evaluation.

-A Usability Test is conducted in the context of the actual usage scenarios in accordance with the Usability Evaluation Plan.
+A Usability Test is conducted in the context of the actual user needs in accordance with the Usability Evaluation Plan.

 If new risks are discovered during the usability tests, they are added to the risk table.